*This Post Contains Affiliate Links*

 I hadn’t planned it to be so, but this is actually great for developing little ones fine motor skills, whilst they’re twisting the pipe cleaners round the tube!
 If you’d like to make a Toilet Roll Bee Craft, you will need….

 How to make Bees out of Pipe Cleaners

 - Red duct tape

 - Double Sided Sticky Tape

 - White Card

-- Baking paper, gauze, muslin or some other translucent paper
+- Baking paper, tracing paper, gauze, muslin or some other translucent paper

 - Cover the toilet roll with double sided sticky tape